Exploring unique country borders revealed some of the best road cycling routes I've seen: A case for adopting abandoned railways into bike paths.

-Railways revolutionized ground transportation in the 19th century, and while they still serve a vital role in developed society, there are now other ways to get people and goods around.
-Together with industry shifts, many once-busy lines are no longer in use.
-Yet, the effort and resources that went into laying the tracks don't have to be lost.
+Since the 19th century, when railways revolutionized ground transportation, inventions of alternative ways to get people and goods around and sectoral transformation caused many once-busy lines to be no longer in use.
+Yet, the effort and resources that went into laying the tracks – many of which pass through beautiful landscapes – don't have to be lost.
 Like a former factory can be converted into a desirable property with new life, former tracks can serve new users.

 This former rail line in Colorado is now accessible to cars.
-When you are the only road user, it is good fun.
-But should there be heavy traffic, it would be hell.
+It is good fun when you are the only road user.

 A portion of Vennbahn, a train line turned into a greenway.
 Here, the path lies in Belgium, but the land on both sides is German.